Judge grills Alabama officials over lethal injection process

 Witnesses to a private autopsy said that James’ body showed evidence that officials had attempted to perform a “cutdown,” a procedure in which the skin is opened to allow a visual search for a vein.
 They also speculated that he may have been given a sedative shot.
 The state said that a “cut down” is not part of their protocol and that James was not sedated.

-Hamm, speaking under oath, told the judge Wednesday that during Smith’s execution that the state will not use a “cut down” procedure and will not give any sort of sedative shot.
+Hamm, speaking under oath during the Thursday hearing, told the judge that during Smith’s execution that the state will not use a “cut down” procedure and will not give any sort of sedative shot.

-Note: This story has been corrected to show that the hearing was Thursday, not Wednesday.